Gokul-CyberExpert/Gokul-CyberExpert/README.md

 ```

 <p align="center">
-  <i>“Learning technology by building real things and understanding how they work.”</i>
+  <i>"Learning technology by building real things and understanding how they work."</i>
 </p>

 ---